thedevdojo/voyager/docs/v0.10/Readme.md

 Now, when you have save the results from your Many-to-Many relationship the ID's of each selected value will be synced and added to your pivot table.

+> Please note that this can also be configured as a normal `Select Dropdown`.

 ### NULL values

 You might want to save an input field into the database as a `null` value instead of an empty string.